 Reasons for Concern

 Although purple clover isn't a noxious weed and benefits the soil by adding nitrogen, a few reasons exist for why you might want to get rid of it.
-Clover can crowd out existing grass or garden plants, harming flowers and plants or leaving bare spots in the winter when the clover dies off.
+Clover can crowd out existing grass or garden plants, harming flowers and plants or leaving bare spots in the winter when the top growth dies to the ground.
 The tall purple flowers of the plant can also be unwelcome.
-Bees and other insects may also be attracted to them, which can cause problems if you spend a lot of time in the yard, and may reduce pollination of other plans.
+Bees and other insects may also be attracted to them, which can cause problems if you spend a lot of time in the yard.

 Mowing may keep the flowers in check in the lawn, but there will still be an obvious disparity between the clover and grass you may simply find unattractive.